chris-burrow-apps/chris-burrow-apps.github.io/cv/previous-experience.md

 First of all, when on the front desk, I had to note down the problems the customer was having, estimate the solutions and identify on how long the repair may take.
 A couple of times, customers asked me for advice such as, which software do I think would be needed to do a certain task or what type/make of motherboard I would recommend.
 Once I familiarised myself with the task I was given the opportunity to work with the computer technicians.

-I was assigned computers with multiple problems such as, the equipment wouldn't turn on, had a virus, registry problems; so had to use problem solving skills to identify and fix different types of problems.
+I was assigned computers with multiple problems such as, the equipment wouldn't turn on, had a virus, registry problems; so had to use problem-solving skills to identify and fix different types of problems.
 One day, the network malfunctioned, so I was assigned the task of getting it up and running again.
 The network was a LAN and had a server at source.
 I was familiar with this type of connection and had it up and running again by using series of commands.
-I am glad I was given the opportunity to do this work experience as it gave me an insight into how a small computer company worked and helped me improve my time keeping and problem solving skills.
+I am glad I was given the opportunity to do this work experience as it gave me an insight into how a small computer company worked and helped me improve my time keeping and problem-solving skills.

 ## Work Placement – Westleigh High School
 ### April 2006